 • A clear health check and drug test

-Teach English in South Korea: Salary and Cost of Living
+Salary and Cost of Living

 Many people want to know if teaching in South Korea can make you a lot of money.
 The answer is… it depends!
 There’s no one rule for all teachers in South Korea and how much money you make, spend and save will vary greatly depending on several factors.
 These include where you work, how you want to spend your downtime and what kind of teaching experience you have.
-For example, a new TEFL teacher in Busan who likes to go out every weekend will have less left at the end of each month than a frugal, experienced teacher placed at a well-paying rural school.
+For example, a new TEFL teacher in Busan who likes to go out every weekend will have less left at the end of each month than a frugal, experienced teacher placed at a well-paying rural public school.

 And it’s worth remembering that it’s not only about money – English teachers in South Korea are in high demand, which means that jobs are competitive and will often offer multiple perks like accommodation, bonuses and free flights to entice teachers in.